Last Updated: 13-10-2020 14:15

 b) Prints may be “colour” or “monotone” format, (unless otherwise stated in the Competition Program) and may be home or trade processed.

-c) Entries may be titled on the back of the photo mount; the category entered (Open or Set subject) and Grade of photographer must be stated.
+c) Entries may be titled on the back of the photo mount; the category entered (Open or Set subject) and Grade of photographer must be stated plus your membership number obtained from the submission page when entering competitions.
 For example, a-o-Wither Hills Sunrise would mean that the print is A grade, in the open categrory, and the title is Wither Hill Sunrise.The entrant’s name must not be included on the print.
 PRINTS are to be submitted under cover of suitable protective envelope, with the entrant’s name, grade, photo title and competition being entered clearly marked on the outer covering as in the example in bold above.
 In order to fit in cases to courier to judges, prints must be removed from any bulky packaging.
 If you want the best protection for your prints once they are removed from any folder or solid packaging, it is suggested you wrap them in tissue paper, or use a thin plastic sleeve as this takes up little space and can remain with the prints.
 Bubble wrap is too bulky and will be removed from individual prints before they are sent by courier.

-d) Digital images of prints submitted for competitions would be appreciated if possible.
+d) Digital images of prints submitted for competitions must be submitted as well or the entry will be invalid.
 The same convention for sizing digital images applies.
 See ‘How to resize your image’.
 The images should be submitted via the Image Submission form on this web site prior to the closing date for the competition.

 The club wishes to collect digital version of prints for the following reasons: